-The jonquils and the wattles are flowering – along with grasses across the state – so it’s hayfever time.
+The jonquils and the wattles are flowering – along with grasses across the country – so it’s hayfever time.

 (Or seasonal rhinitis – which is its medical name.)